Major R&D Locations

 New Brunswick, New Jersey

 Purchased in 1905 when E.R.
-Squibb & Sons relocated operations from Brooklyn, New York, this campus has 40 buildings that total 1.9 million square feet on 96 acres and is occupied by more than 1,500 employees.
+Squibb & Sons relocated operations from Brooklyn, New York, this campus has 40 buildings that total 1.9 million square feet on 96 acres.
 The site has evolved from a manufacturing site to become Bristol-Myers Squibb's center for excellence for our therapeutic compounds.

 Plainsboro, New Jersey

 This 106-acre facility opened in 1992 and is the headquarters of Bristol-Myers Squibb's U.S. Operations and R&D U.S. Medical Affairs Group.
-The campus has more than 1,300 employees, of which approximately 400 are in R&D focused on Global Development and Medical Affairs.
 Three five-story office buildings total 680,000 square feet.

-The 276-acre campus serves as Bristol-Myers Squibb's R&D headquarters, with more than 1,900 employees, 1,340 of them in R&D. Here scientists discover and develop medicines in the areas of cancer, immunology, and cardiovascular and metabolic diseases.
+The 276-acre campus serves as Bristol-Myers Squibb's R&D headquarters.
+Here scientists discover and develop medicines in the areas of cancer, immunology, and cardiovascular diseases.
 The campus has 13 connected buildings totaling 1.5 million square feet.

 Bristol-Myers Squibb's European and French headquarters located 45 minutes from downtown Paris.
-The building, opened in August 2002, was designed by internationally recognized architect Jean-Paul Viguier and houses approximately 850 employees, about 40 in R&D focused on Global Development and Medical Affairs.
+The building, opened in August 2002, was designed by internationally recognized architect Jean-Paul Viguier.

 A renewed Seattle landmark steam plant now provides a high-tech home for ZymoGenetics, a biotechnology firm acquired by Bristol-Myers Squibb in 2010.
-With approximately 190 employees, ZymoGenetics discovers and develops therapeutic proteins for the prevention and treatment of serious diseases.
+ZymoGenetics discovers and develops therapeutic proteins for the prevention and treatment of serious diseases.

-This research facility was originally established in 1986 as Bristol-Myers' research and development headquarters.
-It now has 1,200 employees, the majority of them in R&D dedicated to discovering and developing medicines, particularly in the areas of neuroscience, virology and cancer.
+This research facility was established in 1986 and the R&D employees located here are dedicated to discovering and developing medicines.